-- 37. The distributing selectors A, and B shown in detail on "The Selector Start Wire Circuit" are used for distributing calls uniformly to the line finder selectors in sub-groups A, and B respectively. - 38.
-When the number of line finder selectors for a group does not exceed 40 selectors for each 300 lines, the starting circuit shall be equipped with two 200-R distributor selectors.
+- 45. The distributing selectors A and B shown in detail on "The Selector Start Wire Circuit" are used for distributing calls uniformly to the line finder selectors in sub-groups A and B, respectively. - 46.
+When the number of line finder selectors for a group does not exceed 40 selectors for each 300 lines, the starting circuit shall be equipped with two

+200-R distributor selectors.
 Figure 1 shows these selectors wired and equipped for 16 line finder selectors for each sub-group.
-When the operation of the ST-A relay in the starting circuit connects ground on the start (ST) lead, as described in paragraph 5, the LF relay which operates depends upon the terminal on which the A-1 bridging brush is resting.
+When the operation of the STA relay in the starting circuit connects ground on the start (ST) lead, as described under "ORIGINATING CALL", the LF relay which operates depends upon the terminal on which the A-1 bridging brush is resting.
 Assume the A-1 brush is resting on terminal 1 in the regular start circuit of sub-group A. In this case if the first selector is not busy the associated LF relay operates and functions as previously described.
-If the first selector is busy, the associated MB relay will be operated and the circuit through the LF relay will be open.
-In this case the LF relay associated with the next idle selector will operate.
-Assuming this to be the tenth selector, a circuit is then and make contact, jack 12, corresponding terminal and bruch of the assoclosed from ground at the ST-A relay (not shown) through the break contacts of the GA and C relays, the A-1 bridging brush and terminal 1 of the A-1 arc of the distributor selector, the ST lead, make contact of the first MB reley, the series make contacts of the succeeding operated MB relays, break contact of the tenth MB relay, to battery through the inner winding of the LF relay (not shown) which operates, The operation of the GA relay, as described in paragraph 5. operates the STP-A magnet from ground on the armature of the ST-A relay, through terminal 1 and the A-3 brush, to battery through the winding of the magnet, so that when the GA relay releases on the completion of a call, the STP-A magnet releases, in turn stepping the selector brushes one step and giving the next selector the preference.
-When the brushes of the distributor selector advance from the terminals of the last line finder selector terminal 16, the selector is advanced over the spare terminals to the first terminal from ground on the strapped spare terminals through the A-2 brush.
-While the selector is advancing over the spare terminals, a call at this time will be routed to the first selector through the a-1 brush and strapped spare terminals by the strap from terminal 22 to terminal 1 on the A-1 arc. goon al bothere the operation of the TR relay in the former
+If the first selector is busy, the associated MB relay is operated and the circuit through the LF relay open.
+In this case the LF relay associated with the next idle selector operates.
+Assuming this to be the tenth selector, a circuit is then closed from ground at the ST-A relay (not shown), through the break contacts of the GA and C relays, the A-1 bridging brush and terminal 1 of the A-1 arc of the distributor selector, the ST lead, make contact of the first MB relay, the scries make contacts of the succeeding operated MB relays, break contact of the tenth MB relay, to battery through the inner winding of the LF relay, which operates.
+The operation of the GA relay, as described under "ORIGINATING CALL", operates the STP-A magnet from ground on the armature of the STA relay, through terminal 1 and the A-3 brush, to battery through the winding of the magnet, so that when the GA relay releases on the completion of a call, the STP-A magnet releases, in turn stepping the selector brushes one step and giving the next selector the preference.
+When the brushes of the distributor selector advance from the terminals of the last line finder selector, terminal 16, the selector is advanced over the spare terminals to the first terminal from ground on the strapped spare terminals through the A+2 brush.
+A call made at the time, the selector is advancing over the spare terminals, will be routed to the first selector through the A-1 brush and strapped spare terminals by the strap from terminal 22 to the terminal 1 on the A-1 arc.